ercole-io/ercole-docs/docs/introduction.md

 ### Database server CPU and storage capacity
 Find your over allocated DB server and use the licenses where you really need them.

-### Auto completamento del LMS Oracle audit file
+### Auto filling of LMS Oracle audit file
-Have you tried to fill this file?
-Ercole does it automatically
+Have you tried to fill this complicated file?
+Ercole does it in one click.

 ## Next features